-Figure 4: The percentage testing positive has decreased in England in all age groups except in those aged over 70 years
+Figure 4: The percentage testing positive in England has decreased in all age groups except primary school-aged children where the trend is uncertain

-Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, daily, by age group since 20 December 2020, England
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, daily, by age group since 24 January 2021, England

 - 1. All results are provisional and subject to revision. - 2.
-Credible intervals around these estimates are not presented in this chart, but can be found in the dataset that accompanies this bulletin. - 3.
 These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings.

-Estimates for non-overlapping 14-day periods (which underpin our modelled estimates) by age group are available in our dataset, and are provided for context.
+Estimates for non-overlapping 14-day periods (which underpin our modelled estimates) by age group are available in our dataset, and are provided as an alternative measure over time for context.